CisMine/CisMine/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-My name is Huy Gia.
+My name is Gia Huy.
 I am currently pursuing a B.Sc. degree, Majoring in Artificial Intelligence.
 I am interested in the following topics: Deep Learning in Computer Vision, Parallel Programming With Cuda.

 I'm interested in joining projects that involve CUDA optimization for image processing and deep learning.
 Feel free to reach out to me with any relevant opportunities.<br>